JorgeAriasLaso/maa-quote-generator/replit.md

-✓ Updated email address from info@myabroadally.com to maa@myabroadally.com in quote outputs ✓ Improved PDF export layout to use full horizontal page width and split content across multiple pages ✓ Added delete functionality to quote history with confirmation dialog and trash icon buttons
+✓ Updated email address from info@myabroadally.com to maa@myabroadally.com in quote outputs ✓ Improved PDF export layout to use full horizontal page width and split content across multiple pages ✓ Added delete functionality to quote history with confirmation dialog and trash icon buttons ✓ Fixed client search in quote form to be case-insensitive for better user experience ✓ Added client deletion functionality to client management section with confirmation dialog ✓ Fixed quote editing functionality to properly pre-populate all form fields when editing existing quotes

 ## System Architecture